ssanchezor/GNN-RS/README.md

 |FM + GCN  |36,11%|20,77%|50,97%|0,7351|10,1138|MEDIUM|
 |FM + GAT |39,27 %|23,17 %|49,98 %|0,7575|9,1396|VERY HIGH|

-The Random Model of course shows the best results regarding the fairness but the accuracy metrics are very poor.
-Popularity Model has the better results related to accuracy but obviously has bias.
-The more balanced one is FM+GAT Model that performs better in all the metrics than the rest of models.
+As expected, the random model shows the best results regarding the fairness but its accuracy metrics are very poor.
+On the other hand, the popularity model has the better results in terms of accuracy but recommends very few articles (coverage value is low), meaning that it has a high popularity bias.
+For this test set, the more balanced would be FM+GAT model, which is able to achieve better results than the others in most of the metrics.

 ### 6.2 Results 10K Customers (Full) <a name="62-results10kF"></a>